thoughtspot/thoughtspot.github.io/_admin/setup/set-custom-calendar.md

 - Start a calendar on any date
 - Start quarters on any date
 - Start weeks on any day
-- Search using ThoughtSpot date keywords, like `this quarter` and `q3`
+- Search using your custom calendar with ThoughtSpot date keywords, like `this quarter` and `q3`
 - Use [date formulas with the `fiscal` option specified]({{ site.baseurl }}/advanced-search/formulas/date-formulas.html#fiscal-and-gregorian-calendars)
 - Set a default calendar for each column of a worksheet
 - Set a default calendar for a cluster